Safeguarding and Pupil Safety (last updated Jan 2021) Plans linked to Schools being closed

 St Luke’s Church of England School is committed to the welfare and safety of all its pupils and provides a ‘safe, secure and happy’ environment that promotes social, physical and moral development of the individual child.

-At this time of closure it is still important that we look out for our community, policies have been adapted to ensure that we remain vigilant during this period of self isolation ( new policy below)
+At this time of the world wide pandemic of Covid-19 it is still important that we look out for our community, policies have been adapted to ensure that we remain vigilant during this period of self isolation ( new policy below)

 The school follows procedures outlined in the Berkshire Local Safeguarding Board (BLSB) easily accessed online at (http://proceduresonline.com/berks)